 5 Civil Rights Documentaries to Stream Online Today

-In honor of Martin Luther King Day, we're highlighting a few thought-provoking films that chronicle the fight for racial equality championed by Dr. King.
-Here are some options you can watch for free on YouTube, or with a subscription to Netflix, Hulu Plus or Amazon Prime.
+In honor of Martin Luther King Day, we’re highlighting a few thought-provoking films that chronicle the fight for racial equality championed by Dr. King.
+Here are some civil rights documentaries you can watch for free on YouTube, or with a subscription to Netflix, Hulu Plus or Amazon Prime.

 1. The African Americans: Many Rivers To Cross